elisemercury/Duplicate-Image-Finder/docs/resources/desktop.rst

 * The desktop app is currently only available for Windows and Mac.

 * The desktop app is currently in beta and may contain bugs.
-If you encounter any issues, please report them on the GitHub repository.
+If you encounter any issues, please report it.
+See :ref:`dsk_feedback`.

 .. _dsk_feedback: